-“DEA Denies the HIA’s Petition to Review the Hemp Extract Rule” This headline sounds like a bummer, doesn’t it?
+,”DEA Denies the HIA’s Petition to Review the Hemp Extract Rule” This headline sounds like a bummer, doesn’t it?
 And what does it mean?
 Is hemp legal (still)?
 Is hemp oil legal?
 You may have been hearing the buzz lately around the DEA, a new decision, and the old Hemp oil extract rule.
-At first glance, the news may seem like a movement backward, like bad news or a step in the wrong direction.
+At first glance, the news may seem like a move backward.
+Like bad news or a step in the wrong direction.

 However, don’t give up hope just yet.
 Let’s cut through the noise and find out what the truth is.
 This recent progress may actually have positive implications for the world of hemp and CBD.

 Read on for a full explanation of what has occurred recently and what it might mean for you.
-There is a lot of confusion surrounding this recent news, and it’s important to get to the bottom of it so that you can adequately understand what truly changed — and what did not — with this recent development.
+There is a lot of confusion surrounding this recent news.
+So it’s important to get to the bottom of it.
+So that you can adequately understand what truly changed — and what did not — with this recent development.

 Changes to the Hemp Extract Rule: Summary of Recent Developments

 What’s going on?
 In recent weeks, the Ninth Circuit Court of Appeals denied a petition from the Hemp Industries Association (HIA) to review the marijuana extract rule.

 This controversial rule was issued in 2016 by the Drug Enforcement Administration, also known as the DEA.
 The marijuana extract rule essentially is the fact that the DEA created a separate code number for tracking extracts of marijuana.